mohitraipr/todo_list_sql_queries/README.md

-# SQL Queries for Todo List Management

-This repository contains a set of SQL queries and scripts for managing a simple todo list using an Oracle Database.
-These SQL queries allow you to create and manipulate tables, insert data, retrieve data, and perform various operations on your todo list.

-## Getting Started

-To use these SQL queries, you'll need access to an Oracle Database.
-You can execute these queries using SQL*Plus, SQL Developer, or any other Oracle Database client.

-### Prerequisites

-- Access to an Oracle Database.
-- SQL client (e.g., SQL*Plus, SQL Developer).

-## Queries

-### Creating Sequences and Tables

-- `CREATE SEQUENCE my_sequence`: Creates a sequence for generating unique IDs.
-- `CREATE TABLE todo_list`: Creates a table for storing todo list items.

-### Inserting Data

-- `INSERT INTO todo_list`: Inserts todo list items.

-### Retrieving Data

-- `SELECT`: Retrieves todo list items.

-### Deleting Data

-- `DELETE FROM todo_list`: Deletes todo list items.

-### Updating Data

-- `UPDATE todo_list`: Updates todo list items.

-### Filtering and Sorting Data

-- `SELECT`: Filters and sorts todo list items.

-### Counting and Distinct

-- `SELECT COUNT(*)`: Counts todo list items.
-- `SELECT DISTINCT`: Retrieves distinct todo list items.

-### Aggregate Functions

-- `SELECT SUM`, `AVG`, `MAX`, `MIN`: Performs aggregate functions on data.

-### Adding Columns

-- `ALTER TABLE`: Adds columns to the todo list table.

-### Creating Additional Tables

-- `CREATE TABLE list_content`: Creates a table for additional content related to todo list items.

-### Joining Tables

-- `JOIN`, `LEFT JOIN`, `INNER JOIN`: Combines todo list and additional content.

-## Usage

-1. Clone this repository.
-2. Connect to your Oracle Database.
-3. Execute the SQL queries using your SQL client.

-## Contributing

-Feel free to contribute to this project by opening issues or submitting pull requests.
-Your contributions are welcome!

-## Acknowledgments

-- Thanks to Oracle Database for providing a powerful database platform.
+# SQL Queries and Procedures README
+Here's a README that explains the purpose of the SQL queries, stored procedures, and functions :

+---

+This document outlines a series of SQL queries, stored procedures, and functions used for managing a todo list and related tasks in an Oracle database.

+## Queries and Actions

+### 1. Sequence and Table Creation

+- `my_sequence` is created to auto-generate unique IDs.
+- `todo_list` table is created with an ID column using the sequence, and a task column to store task descriptions.

+### 2. Inserting and Retrieving Data

+- Tasks are inserted into the `todo_list` table using both explicit IDs and auto-generated IDs from the sequence.
+- Data from the `todo_list` table is retrieved and displayed.

+### 3. Data Manipulation and Cleanup

+- Records with explicit IDs are deleted to resolve unique constraint errors.
+- Additional tasks are inserted into the `todo_list` table.
+- The table and sequence are dropped to remove them from the database.
+- The `todo_list` table is truncated to remove its data.

+### 4. Data Updates and Filtering

+- Data in the `todo_list` table is updated.
+- Various SELECT queries are used to filter and retrieve specific data from the table based on task names.

+### 5. Sorting, Counting, and Aggregation

+- Data is sorted using the `ORDER BY` clause.
+- The number of rows in the `todo_list` table is counted.
+- Unique task descriptions are retrieved using `DISTINCT`.
+- Data is filtered using `WHERE` and `AND/OR` conditions.
+- Aggregate functions like `SUM`, `AVG`, `MAX`, and `MIN` are used.

+### 6. Adding Date and Status Columns

+- Date columns (`day_start`, `day_end`) and a status column (`status`) are added to the `todo_list` table.
+- Sample data is updated to demonstrate the use of these columns.

+### 7. Creating a Related Table

+- `list_content` table is created to store additional information related to tasks.
+- A foreign key relationship is established between `list_content` and `todo_list`.

+## Stored Procedures

+Several stored procedures are created to perform common tasks on the `todo_list` table:

+- `InsertTask`: Inserts a new task into the `todo_list` table.
+- `UpdateTask`: Updates the task description in the `todo_list` table.
+- `DeleteTask`: Deletes a task from the `todo_list` table.
+- `GetAllTasks`: Retrieves and displays all tasks from the `todo_list` table.
+- `GetTaskCount`: Counts and displays the total number of tasks in the `todo_list` table.

+## Functions

+Several SQL functions are created to retrieve and process data from the `todo_list` table:

+- `CountTasks`: Returns the total number of tasks in the `todo_list` table.
+- `GetTaskById`: Returns the task description for a given task ID.
+- `IsTaskComplete`: Returns a numerical value (1 or 0) indicating whether a task is marked as 'Complete.'
+- `GetTotalTaskCount`: Returns the total number of tasks in the `todo_list` table.
+- `ConcatenateTaskDetails`: Returns a concatenated string with task details for a given task ID.

+## Execution

+Each query, stored procedure, and function is executed to demonstrate its functionality.
+Please review the individual sections above for detailed explanations and examples of execution.

+---

+This README provides an overview of the SQL queries, procedures, and functions you've created and demonstrates how they can be used to manage tasks in an Oracle database.
+You can refer to this document for reference and further development of your database management system.